 A sample dashboard from EmonCMS.
 The lower graphs show target and current temperatue along with the burner/pump status.

 The program writes the data received from the bus text file /var/log/buderus, and in parallel sends updates to emoncms.org.
-The update key that needs to be configured in the program can be copied off the EmonCMS web interface after a (free) registration.
+The update key that needs to be configured in the program can be copied off the EmonCMS web interface after registration.
+(Note that while emoncms.org used to be free, they now charge a modest fee per feed and year.)
 In addition, you will have to specify email addresses and an SMTP server used to send alerts, e.g. in case of a burner failure.

 One key advantage of EmonCMS is that it can also be installed on your own server, so it is easy to start with some experiments on emoncms.org and set up or own instance later.
 There is also an EmonCMS distribution for the RPi, or it could be installed on top of a standard Raspbian system.